 Earlens custom Lens that rests on the ear drum

-(All photos courtesy of Earlens, Menlo Park, CA.)
+(All photos and video courtesy of Earlens, Menlo Park, CA.)